The first step in getting your blog noticed is creating lots of useful, relevant and compelling content.

 It’s not news to anyone that list building is important.

 So I hesitate to ask the question –

-One of the biggest mistakes many bloggers admit to making when they started out was that they didn’t pay attention to building their email list.
+Did you know that one of the biggest mistakes many bloggers admit to making when they started out was that they didn’t pay attention to building their email list?